 But what will you give?

 I had this exact situation happen to me when my nephew was baptized.
-I wanted to give Him something that would be a signature to this monumental occasion.
+I wanted to give him something that would be a signature to this monumental occasion.
 I kept thinking “really the best thing I could give him is my prayers.
-They are more valuable then anything I could ever give and they are profoundly lasting.”
+They are more valuable than anything I could ever give and they are profoundly lasting.”

 Aha!
 That’s it!
 I will give him my prayers.
 That’s it, I thought.

-I was set out on my gift giving course to give this new baby something that would greatly impact His life, not just now but in the future.
+I set out on my gift giving course to give this new baby something that would greatly impact his life, not just now but in the future.

 I would make him a box of prayers!